lubouski/go-marathon/README.md

 [golang basics](### Golang Basics)

 ### Golang Basics
-All code examples will be placed under nested directory basics.
+All code examples will be placed under nested directory `basics`.

-`Topics which should be covered:`
+#### Topics which should be covered:
 * Golangs basic types
 * Constants